JuergenGutsch/blog/_source/_posts/2023-04-03-appsec-role-at-yoo.md

 ## Conclusion

 I'm happy to start working on my new role officially this week and I'm happy to bring the YOO a step further in creating and delivering high-quality and secure software.
 I'm also pretty excited about how it will go and grow over time.
-The implementation of a secure software process isn't complete and needs to be adjusted whenever it's needed.
+The implementation of a secure software process will never be complete and needs to be adjusted whenever it's needed.
 It is a living process that needs reviews and adjustments regularly.